gustazwr/TP1-IHC-IbisPaint_X/1-descrição-sistema.md

 - A1: Luiz Gustavo Barros da Silva — 22551472
 - A2: Eduardo Tundis Carvalho Vilaça — 22550445
 - A3: Francisco José Pinheiro da Silva — 2253995
-- A4: Júlio Augusto de Almeida Ferreira Junio — 22551514
+- A4: Júlio Augusto de Almeida Ferreira Junior — 22551514
 - A5: Thamires Fernanda Mendes — 22552723
 - A6: Adriano Monteiro Rolim — 22551471